-In addition, our organization and compensation committee decided to increase the size of the option grants to Mr. Mulroy, Dr. Nielsen and Mr. Stewart based on the following superior contributions:
+In addition, our organization and compensation committee decided to increase the size of the option grants to Mr. Mulroy, Mr. Sullivan, Dr. Nielsen and Mr. Stewart above the 50th percentile of the peer analysis based on the following superior contributions in 2012:

-- for Mr. Mulroy, his success leading Merrimack through the initial public offering, launching a Phase 3 clinical trial and beginning clinical trials of two additional product candidates; - for Dr. Nielsen, his assumption of greater internal management responsibilities and his service as President and Chief Executive Officer of Silver Creek on top of those responsibilities; and - for Mr. Stewart, his leadership of Merrimack Healthcare Solutions while also still overseeing our business development function.
+- for Mr. Mulroy, his success completing our initial public offering and advancing our various product candidates into and through clinical trials; - for Mr. Sullivan, his success completing our initial public offering and his involvement in our investor relations planning and execution; - for Dr. Nielsen, the broad scope of his management responsibilities, his success in advancing our product candidates and his continued service as Chief Executive Officer of Silver Creek Pharmaceuticals, Inc. in addition to those responsibilities; and - for Mr. Stewart, his dual leadership of Merrimack Healthcare Solutions and our business development function.